Queen's Roger Taylor responds to rumours of son Rufus becoming Foo Fighters' new drummer

 “He did play ‘Best of You’ with the Foos, and it was phenomenal at Wembley, and at The Forum in LA.
 What exactly is happening now, I don’t know.”

-As for the impact of Hawkins’ passing, Roger explained: “We’re never going to forget him.
+As for the impact of Hawkins’ passing, Roger said: “We’re never going to forget him.
 I can’t take him out of my phone.”

 Foo Fighters confirmed on New Year’s Eve 2022 that they would be continuing to tour without Hawkins.